Qazeer/InfoSec-Notes/WebApps/CMS_and_softwares/ColdFusion.md

 execution of scripts and binaries through scheduled tasks, effectively permitting system commands execution.

-As specified above `clustered` can be used to automaticly deploy a JSP executable through the Task Scheduler functionality:
+As specified above `clustered` can be used to automatically deploy a JSP executable through the Task Scheduler functionality:

 ```